npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 Long-lived certificates have the advantage of being able to chain up to a certificate authority that has intrinsic trust, so beyond authenticating that the artifact signed by the certificate is valid, a consumer can validate that the artifact is from an author that they trust.

-Like other author-managed keys, the developer must keep and secure the private certificate throughout the lifetime of the certificate.
-Long-lived certificates may also encounter issues with needing to manage revocation in the event of a private certificate leak.
+Like other author-managed keys, the developer must keep and secure the private key throughout the lifetime of the certificate.
+Long-lived certificates may also encounter issues with needing to manage revocation in the event of a private key leak.
 While a centralized certificate authority could issue long-lived X.509 certificates to developers as Let's Encrypt has done for web pages, the need to manage revocation across software artifacts in the registry is a problem.

 Nuget, for example, supports [CA-issued code signing certificates](https://docs.microsoft.com/en-us/nuget/create-packages/sign-a-package).
 Its seen low adoption among the open source community due to several reported [problems](https://haacked.com/archive/2019/04/03/nuget-package-signing/).